JieyingMa/STA206/README.md

 # STA206 - Statistical Methods for Research I

-## Abalone Age Prediction (R)
+## Abalone Age Prediction Using Statistical Modeling (R)

--	Developed and optimized a predictive model for abalone age using regression analysis on 4,177 samples, focusing on variable selection through AIC and BIC criteria.
+- Conducted exploratory data analysis on a dataset of 4,177 abalones with nine variables (e.g., length, weight, rings) to understand feature distributions and relationships with age.
--	Examined data visualization outputs and performed exploratory analysis, including outlier management and variable transformation, to enhance model reliability and accuracy.
+- Developed regression models to predict abalone age, using AIC and BIC for model selection, VIF to test for multicollinearity, and, after testing assumptions, added higher-order terms and applied log transformation to improve model fit.
--	Contributed to sustainable fisheries management by enabling non-invasive abalone age prediction through physical characteristics.
+- Achieved a significant improvement in prediction accuracy, reducing MSE from 129.85 to 4.54, without overfitting.